-How the League is Financed
+How is The League is Financed?

 Dues are a major source of income, although they are kept low enough to allow most interested citizens to join.
 A large portion of local dues goes to support the state and national levels of League through assessments call per member payments.
 These PMPs make local fundraising beyond dues absolutely imperative.
 All members are asked to give of their time or money to local fund drives.

 General meetings of the entire membership can be supplemented with committee meetings or a smaller meeting, called a unit, which meets at a place and time convenient to a particular segment of members.
 The goal is to increase participation opportunities.

 • The League of Women Voters believes in representative government and in the individual liberties established in the Constitution of the United States.

 • The League of Women Voters believes that democratic government depends upon the informed and active participation of its citizens and requires that governmental bodies protect the citizen’s right to know by giving adequate notice of proposed actions, holding open meetings and making public records accessible.